lbellman/lindseyland/README.md

 If it succeeded, you should see this in your terminal
 ```
+psql (14.4, server 16.3)
+Type "help" for help.

 <db_name>=>
 ```

 ### Configure Django Database Settings
-Now that you have created your PostGresQL database, you will need to tell Django how to access it.
+Now that you have created your PostGreSQL database, you will need to tell Django how to access it.

-Create a file in your root directory called `.env` (add this file to your `.gitignore`, this is a crucial step to ensure that you don't accidentally commit sensitive information to a public repo).
+Create a file in the root directory called `.env` (add this file to your `.gitignore`, this is a crucial step to ensure that you don't accidentally commit sensitive information to a public repo).

 In your `.env` file, add the following code:
 ```